 soy sauce(ContainsSoy, Gluten)

 Preheat the oven to 220°C/200°C fan-forced.
 In a medium bowl, combine the peeled & chopped pumpkin, sweet chilli sauce, a drizzle of olive oil and a pinch of salt and pepper.
 Spread out over an oven tray lined with baking paper.
 Roast for 20-25 minutes or until tender and lightly caramelised.

 While the pumpkin is roasting, finely grate the ginger.
 Finely grate the garlic (see ingredients list), or use a garlic press.
 Finely chop the long red chilli (if using).
-Zest the lime to get a pinch.
-In a medium heatproof bowl, combine the ginger, garlic, long red chilli (if using) and lime zest and set aside.
+Zest the lime (see ingredients list) to get a pinch, then slice in half.
+In a medium heatproof bowl, combine the garlic, ginger, long red chilli (if using) and a pinch of lime zest and set aside.
 Slice the Malaysian tofu into 2cm squares.
 Thinly slice the cucumber into half-moons.
 Thinly slice the pear (see ingredients list).
 Pick and thinly slice the mint leaves (reserve a few leaves for garnish!).

 Return the frying pan to a medium-high heat with a drizzle of olive oil.
 Add the tofu to the pan and cook for 2 minutes on each side or until browned and warmed through.

 Divide the Malaysian tofu salad between plates and top with the crushed peanuts and any reserved mint leaves.